-Automatic results re-ranking
+Automate search results re-ranking

 Great search systems automatically re-rank search results for products most likely to lead to a conversion.

-A basic example of results re-ranking is as follows:
+And another basic example of results re-ranking is as follows:

 With every search, click, bounce, add-to-cart, and purchase, your users are telling you what products they prefer to buy.
-It’s your job to show them more of those products.
+It’s your job to use hyper-personalization strategies to show them more of those products and drive ecommerce KPIs.